Be-youRself/Scripts/README.md

 # Scripts
-Type some scripts that I am insterested with cute python.
+Write some small scripts that I am interested in with cute python.